-comprise at least thirty percent (30%), but no more than seventy percent (70%), of the facade area per STORY (measured as a percentage of the FACADE between floor levels) on Type A street frontage.
+- 3. FENESTRATION on the upper STORY FACADES shall comprise at least thirty percent (30%), but no more than seventy percent (70%), of the FACADE area per STORY (measured as a percentage of the FACADE - between floor levels) on Type Å street frontage.

-4. No window may face or direct views toward a COMMON LOT LINE within thirty feet (30) unless: that view is contained within the lot (e.g. by a PRIVACY FENCE/GARDEN WALL) or, the window sill is at least 6' above the finished floor level.
-All соммон LOT LINES within the Station Area are subject to the construction of building walls (with no setback) by the adjacent lot owner.
+4. No window may face or direct views toward a common lot line within thirty feet (30) unless: that view is contained within the lot (e.g. by a privacy fence/garden wall) or, the window sill is at least 6' above the finished floor level.
+All common lot lines within the Station Area are subject to the construction of building walls (with no setback) by the adjacent lot owner.